JasonLeisure/games/README.md

+### Updates to files 10/9/2023 Added Flappy Box game to games folder and working on a trivia game next.

 ### Updates to files 10/7/2023.
 Added 3 files to animations vanilla code, sine wave, particle flow field, and perlin noise experiment.
 Added rain demo to vanilla code animations.

 ### Updates to files 10/5/2023.
 Added PingPong game to the games folder.
 Added Typing Speed Game.